8 Types of Hawks in Kentucky

 In Kentucky, they’re found alongside rivers, reservoirs, and lakes in the eastern regions of the state.

-While their yellow eyes spot prey from centers high above, they also have a fierce hunting prowess that is unrivaled by most other hawk species.
+While their yellow eyes spot prey from centers high above, hawks have a fierce hunting prowess unrivaled by most other hawk species.

-Ospreys have dark brown feathers on top and white feathers underbelly; their wingspan can reach up to five feet in width, making them easy to identify in the sky.
+Ospreys have dark brown feathers on top and white feathers under their belly.
+Their wingspan can reach up to five feet in width, making them easy to identify in the sky.

 These hawks mainly feed on fish, though they have also been known to hunt down small mammals.

-Ospreys are solitary birds, having a single mate for nesting and raising young ones; notable traits between pairs include synchronized dance aerial acrobatics, including swinging two sticks around each other during the courtship process.
+Ospreys are solitary birds, having a single mate for nesting and raising young.
+Notable traits between pairs include synchronized dance aerial acrobatics, including swinging two sticks around each other during the courtship process.

 Males protect females during incubation and fly out to sea when food is in demand.